 Frequently Asked Questions

-Fees charged on invested funds will generally be more than offset by the income and capital gains which are earned and retained by the fund.
-In addition, since July 1, 2006, fees earned by Hope Foundation are given away to ministries making a difference in Memphis through our Hope for Memphis Fund (Hope's giving account).
+Fees charged on invested funds are generally more than offset by the income and capital gains that are earned and retained by the fund.
+In addition, since July 1, 2006, fees earned by Christian Community Foundation are given away to ministries making a difference in Memphis through our Hope for Memphis Fund.
 The Hope for Memphis Fund allows donors to give twice: once through your fund and once through the Hope for Memphis Fund.

-Any United States-based agency that is a recognized 501(c)(3) of the Internal Revenue Code may receive a grant from a Hope donor advised fund.
-However, all grant requests are reviewed and approved by the Grant Review Committee of the Christian Community Foundation Board of Directors.
+Any United States-based agency that is a recognized 501(c)(3) of the Internal Revenue Code may receive a grant from a Christian Community Foundation donor-advised fund.
+However, all grant requests are reviewed and approved by the grant review committee of the Christian Community Foundation board of directors.